ciccalab/sysSVM2/README.md

 \
 \
 The first part of the method (sysSVM2) requires a cohort of cancer samples.
 There are four broad steps to the algorithm:
-1. Feature mapping:
+1. Feature mapping: identify the molecular and systems-level properties of damaged genes in the cohort; mark canonical drivers as a training set
-1. Model selection:
+1. Model selection: tune SVM parameters to optimise performance, based on the sensitivity on the training set
-1. Training:
+1. Training: train the model with the selected parameters
-1. Prediction:
+1. Prediction: predict on new samples/genes, assigning a score to each
 <a/>
-\
-\
 The second part of the method uses a Neural Network (NN) to incorporate additional training samples to expand the initial sysSVM2 model.
+This can be useful in settings where new data arrive sporadically, as it saves the user from having to re-train sysSVM2 *de novo*.

 ## Download/installation
-I guess it needs to be a package?
+TO DO

 ## Running sysSVM2 on an initial cohort